abalabokhin/NWNForBG/README.md

 8. If there is a difference for BG2EE/EET line in install.tra file (to compare woth oBG/BGT lines) that cannot be solved by removing
    "Usable by", add such lines in install-ee.tra file.
 9. If you have any questions, feel free to ask on the support forums.
+10. Try to fix all low intellect dialog options, they are in the texts by mistake.
+In English they look like "me go".

 Known Bugs:
 -----------